 - 1. Click to enable Online SignUp and Provisioning to configure the service for the identity provider. - 2.
-Alternatively you can skip this step to move to Authentication on page 19.
+Alternatively you can skip this step to move to Authentication on page 28.

-3. Configure the settings in the table below to create a Hotspot 2.0 SignUp and Provisioning.
+Configure the settings in the table below to create a Hotspot 2.0 SignUp and Provisioning.

+Option Description

+Provisioning Service

-Option Description Provisioning Service The provisioning service is responsible for any subscription provisioning process in which messages are communicated between the UE and the controller resulting in a PPS-MO provisioned into the UE.
+The provisioning service is responsible for any subscription provisioning process in which messages are communicated between the UE and the controller resulting in a PPS-MO provisioned into the UE.
 The provisioning supports both SOAP-XML and OMA-DM as communication protocols for the process based on the initial request coming from the UE.
 The provisioning service supports signup, remediation and policy update flows where the UE is provisioned with a full PPS -MO.

+Provisioning

+For provisioning services, the communication protocols are OMA-DM and SOAP-XML by default.

+Protocol

+Enter the OSU Network URL.
+OSU NAI Realm

+Single SSID NAI The maximum length for Single SSID NAI is 255 characters.

+Single SSID is shown in WLAN configuration only when the Identity Providers has enabled Single SSID NAI in Online Signup & Provisioning.

-Provisioning Protocol For provisioning services, the communication protocols are OMA-DM and SOAP-XML by default.
-Common Language Icon This is the default icon presented in the Release 2 device for this identity provider in case the device does not find any match for other icons per language in the table.
-OSU Service Description This table configures the friendly name, description and icon per language.
+Common Language Icon

+This is the default icon presented in the Release 2 device for this identity provider in case the device does not find any match for other icons per language in the table.

+OSU Service Description

+This table configures the friendly name, description and icon per language.
 This information is presented on the device when it receives ANQP message which includes OSU providers.
 Friendly names, which are required to be part of the OSU certificate is automatically populated in this table.
 In case description is also included in the OSU certificate it is automatically populated into the table.
 Administrators are required to set the matched icon per language as included in the OSU certificate.

+Whitelisted Domain

-Whitelisted The Administrator needs to add the domains of: Domain Remediation URL in case it is different from the external provisioning server domain External Portal domain in case the provisioning server is external
+The Administrator needs to add the domains of:

-- 4. Click Next.
-You have completed creating a Hotspot 2.0 Identity Provider SignUp and Provisioning step. - 5.
-Continue to Authentication on page 19.
+- Remediation URL in case it is different from the external provisioning server domain - External Portal domain in case the provisioning server is external - Click Next.
+You have completed creating a Hotspot 2.0 Identity Provider SignUp and Provisioning step. - Continue to Authentication on page 28.